Battle of Fort Myers: Battle

-In early February 1865, the Cattle Guard Battalion was deployed at Fort Meade.
+In early February 1865, Captain Hendry's Company of the Cattle Guard Battalion was deployed at Fort Meade.
 They were ordered to attack Fort Myers because it was learned that the fort might soon be abandoned.
-Three companies (between 275 and 400 men) and one 12-pounder artillery piece arrived at old Fort Thomson (LaBelle, Florida) on February 19.
+Three companies (between 275 and 400 men) and one 12-pounder artillery piece arrived at old Fort Thompson (LaBelle, Florida) on February 19.
 They marched down the river and camped near Billy's Creek.
 The next morning, they surprised several black Union soldiers on picket duty and shot or captured them as they tried to flee.

 The firing had alerted the fort, so the Confederates fired a warning shot from their cannon, followed by a messenger demanding the Union troops surrender.
 The fort's commanding officer, Capt.
 James Doyle, sent back a refusal: "Your demand for an unconditional surrender has been received.
 I respectfully decline; I have force enough to maintain my position and will fight you to the last."
 Doyle wheeled his own two cannons outside the fort.
 A battle began with the black Union soldiers firing the artillery and the white Union cavalrymen firing their carbines.
 Throughout the day, both sides continued sporadic firing, which finally ceased at dark.
 One black Federal soldier had been killed in the skirmishing.

 The next morning, the Cattle Guard Battalion returned to Fort Meade.
 Even though the attack had been repelled, Fort Myers was abandoned by its garrison in early March.